ulsa/javawordgraph/README.md

 This program, wordgraph, will read a text file, count word occurrences and produce a histogram of the results.

-The lab is constructed using maven-lab-plugin.
 Check out this lab from github.com:

 	git clone git@github.com:ulsa/javawordgraph.git

+The lab is constructed using [maven-lab-plugin](https://github.com/jayway/maven-lab-plugin).
 Initialize the lab to step 0 by running:

 	mvn lab:init